FOSSEE/st-scripts/accessing-pieces-arrays/script.rst

   imshow(I[:150, :150])

+Following is an exercise that you must do.

-E%% %% Pause the video here, and obtain the square in the center of the image.
+%%5%% Pause the video here, and obtain the square in the center of the image.

+Following is an exercise that you must do.

 ::

   imshow(I[75:225, 75:225])